 - File size should not exceed 5MB.

 - Each image should include a title including the artist’s name; title, date, and location of project; artist’s role in project and names of collaborators; budget; commissioning agency or client; project manager’s name if applicable.

-- July 29, 2019: Residency begins with orientation with T4America and SSTI staff, and continues with rotations through MnDOT’s divisions for four months.
+- February 2022: Residency begins with orientation with T4America and MnDOT, continues with rotations through MnDOT’s divisions for six weeks.

-- April 2020: Monthly video check-in with artist
+- May-July 2022: Monthly video check-in with artist, T4America and MnDOT staff